 Denon DL-103

-This model has a well-balanced sound: the highs are transparent and clear, the bass is tight, and the middle is quite robust.
+This model can produce a well-balanced sound – the highs are transparent and clear, the bass is tight enough, and midrange is very strong.
 The sound can be adjusted by changing the phono stage impedance.
 For example, when setting 390 (+/- 120) Ohms, one can get great high frequencies.
 Its output is 3 mV that is required to adjust the transformer (100 – 120 Ohms) and to get a quiet phono preamp.

 The optimal track force is 2.5g that’s why adding weight to the headshell is recommended.
 The desirable tonearm mass is no less than 0.6g.

-If all of the parameters are met, the cartridge creates a fantastic soundstage with tremendous dynamics and crisp 1K and 5K tones.
+If all conditions are complied with, the cartridge provides an excellent soundstage with great dynamics and reproduces clear 1K and 5K tones.

 Pros

-- It perfectly reproduces sensitive instruments (bells, triangles, tambourines, etc.).
+• It reproduces delicate instruments accurately (bells, triangles, tambourines, etc.).

 Cons